antoniofrancaib/mlmi-notes/MLMI1/preliminaries/classification.md

   - Plot training and test log-likelihoods against model complexity.
   - Overfitting is indicated by increasing training log-likelihood and decreasing test log-likelihood.

-## Consequences of Overfitting

-- The model makes overconfident predictions on training data.
-- Predictions on test data are poor, with low likelihoods.
-- The model fails to capture the underlying distribution.

 ## Mitigating Overfitting

 - **Regularization**: Introduce penalty terms in the loss function to discourage large weights.
 - **Cross-Validation**: Use validation sets to monitor performance and select model parameters.
 - **Early Stopping**: Halt training when performance on validation data starts to degrade.

-## Summary

-- Overfitting is a critical issue in classification models, especially when using maximum likelihood estimation without regularization.
-- Understanding and diagnosing overfitting helps in developing models that generalize well to new data.

 ---

 # k-Nearest Neighbours (kNN) Classification Algorithm

 The **k-nearest neighbours (kNN)** algorithm is a simple, non-parametric method used for classification and regression tasks.
 It classifies a new data point based on the majority class among its $k$ nearest neighbours in the feature space.